Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: Mathematical Background

 \subsection{Regular Systems}

 Systems of polynomial equations and inequations can ``hide" their information in the sense that deciding the system's properties may require substantial computation.
 We focus on structured collections known as \emph{regular systems} and \emph{regular sets} that are easier to analyze.
 The basic intuition is that ``enough" pseudodivision has been done beforehand so that there is no redundancy left to obscure relations between the system's elements.
+See Hubert's articles \cite{hubert2001notesa,hubert2001notesb} for more information about these systems and algorithms for analyzing them.

 \begin{definition}[{\cite[Def.
 1]{rga}}] Let $K$ be a field, let $A,S\subseteq K[\bx]$ be finite with $0\notin S$, and fix a ranking.
 The equation/inequation pair $(A=0,S\neq 0)$ (or simply $(A,S)$) denoting $f(\bx)=0$ and $g(\bx)\neq 0$ for each $f\in A$ and $g\in S$, respectively, is a \emph{regular algebraic system} over $K$ if \begin{enumerate} \item the elements of $A$ have distinct leaders and \item $S$ contains the separant of each element of $A$. \end{enumerate} \end{definition}